Romy London

 💡 Expert Tips

-• Froth it well - Frothing the milk is key to that Starbucks-style creaminess.
+Frothing the milk is key for that Starbucks-style creaminess.
 Use a milk frother, hand whisk, or blender to get the perfect frothy top.

-• Don’t skip the matcha quality - If you can, go for ceremonial grade matcha - it’s smoother and less bitter than culinary grade, which can be a little more grassy or harsh.
+If you can, go for ceremonial grade matcha - it’s smoother, less bitter than culinary grade, which can be a little more grassy or harsh, and closer to the Starbucks taste.

 Matcha is a type of green tea made from whole green tea leaves.
 The leaves are covered before the harvest to keep their bright green color.
 Once harvested, the leaves are ground into a fine green tea powder.